|This is an unofficial version.

 All the estate and property, rights and credits both real and personal, held by the trustees of Winnipeg Bible Institute for and on behalf of Winnipeg Bible Institute are hereby vested in the corporation; and all debts owing by Winnipeg Bible Institute shall be paid and discharged by the corporation.

 The board of directors shall have the whole management of the financial affairs of the corporation, and shall receive and distribute all its moneys, keep and manage all its property and transact all business relating to the property and money committed to its care, in accordance with this Act.

 (a) the terms and conditions of an agreement described in subsection 5(6) that the board considers necessary or advisable, including

 (i) setting out the manner of the custody, management and ownership of the money and property referred to in that subsection,

 (ii) providing advice to the corporation regarding investments or the administration of the money and property referred to in that subsection,

 (iii) permitting a party to the agreement to act as a trustee of the corporation, and

 (iv) permitting a party to the agreement to make and manage investments on behalf of the corporation in any manner that the corporation directs; and

 (b) the terms and conditions under which, or the manner in which, experts may be retained or engaged by the corporation under subsection 5(7).

-15 The corporation shall when thereunto required by the Minister of Advanced Education and Literacy, render an account in writing of its affairs, which account shall set forth in particular the annual income derived from lands, tenements and hereditaments held or owned by the corporation, other income and the source whence it is derived, and the members of the corporation; the number of teachers employed in the various branches of education, and the course of instruction.
+The corporation shall when thereunto required by the Minister of Economic Development and Jobs, render an account in writing of its affairs, which account shall set forth in particular the annual income derived from lands, tenements and hereditaments held or owned by the corporation, other income and the source whence it is derived, and the members of the corporation; the number of teachers employed in the various branches of education, and the course of instruction.